• Products

 View of auto-convert editor function

-If space or site conversion is enabled, eligible pages will be previewed in the new editor until published, at which point the new editor is “saved.”
+If auto-conversion is enabled, eligible pages will be previewed in the new editor until published, at which point the new editor is “saved.”
 This can be reverted to legacy in page history.

-If space or site conversion is not enabled, only pages that were published in the new editor will stay in the new editor.
+If auto-conversion is not enabled, only pages that were published in the new editor will stay in the new editor.